 Jonah J. Czerwinski

-Prior to his government service, Jonah was managing consultant at IBM Global Business Services and senior fellow at IBM's Global Leadership Initiative.
-He served as a senior fellow at George Washington University, on the Board of Directors of the Partnership for a Secure America, and as a member of the Task Force on National Laboratory Assets for 21st Century Security.
+Prior to his government service, Jonah was Managing Consultant at IBM and Senior Fellow at IBM's Global Leadership Initiative.
+He served as a Senior Fellow at George Washington University, on the Board of Directors of the Partnership for a Secure America, and as a member of the Task Force on National Laboratory Assets for 21st Century Security.
 Jonah was on the professional staff of the Center for the Study of the Presidency and Congress.

-Jonah has testified as an expert witness before congressional committees and has appeared in interviews on CNN and CNN International, as well as in The New York Times, Wall Street Journal, Los Angeles Times, and other news outlets.
+Jonah has testified before Congressional committees and has appeared in interviews on CNN and CNN International, as well as in The New York Times, Wall Street Journal, Los Angeles Times, and other news outlets.